IOC facing huge cost blow out after Tokyo 2020 postponement

 Tokyo said the 2020 Games would cost about $7.3 billion ($11.5 billion) when it won the bid seven years ago.

-On Friday, the CEO of the Tokyo organising committee said the pandemic left some doubts about the Games going ahead next year.
+On Friday, the CEO of the Tokyo organising committee said the pandemic left some doubts about the games going ahead in 2021.

-“I don’t think anyone would be able to say if it is going to be possible to get it under control by next July or not,” said Toshiro Muto, speaking through an interpreter.
+“I don’t think anyone would be able to say if it is going to be possible to get it under control by next July or not,” Toshiro Muto said.

 “We certainly are not in a position to give you a clear answer.”